Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: Problem Description

-We first propose a novel scalar summary statistic $V(\mathbb{X})$ on the data matrix $\mathbb{X}$.
+The summary statistic $V(m)=V(\mathbb X(m))$ that we will use for quickest change change detection is the $k$-th largest sample correlation, defined below, between the columns of the data matrix $\mathbb{X}(m)$.
+This is equivalent to the maximal kNN distance between columns, as measured by correlation distance.
 The theory from \cite{hero-bala-IT-2012} helps us establish that the proposed summary statistic has a well defined exponential limiting distribution as $p\rightarrow \infty$ for fixed $n$, the so-called "purely high dimensional regime" \cite{hero-bala-submitted-2015}.
 This summary statistic is related to the empirical distribution of the vertex degree of the correlation graph associated with the thresholded sample correlation matrix.
 Below we show that the distribution of the statistic $V(\mathbb{X})$ converges to a parametric distribution in the exponential family in this purely high dimensional regime.
 Thus, the nonparametric QCD problem in terms of $\{\mathbb{X}(m)\}$ is mapped to a parametric QCD problem in terms of the summary statistic sequence $\{V(\mathbb{X}(m))\}$.
 We then apply a GLR based test suggested by Lorden in \cite{lord-amstat-1971} to the sequence of summary statistics $\{V(\mathbb{X}(m))\}$ to detect the change efficiently.

-If the pre-change dispersion matrix $\mathbf{\Sigma}_0$ is diagonal, then we show below that this amounts to a known pre-change parameter in the QCD problem of detecting a change in the distribution of the statistic $V(\mathbb{X}(m))$.
+If the pre-change dispersion matrix $\mathbf{\Sigma}_0$ is diagonal, then we show below that the pre-change distribution $f_V^{0}$ is completely specified and the post-change distribution $f_V^{1}$ is specified up to a scalar unknown parameter.
 In this case the GLR stopping rule used is asymptotically optimal under the Lorden minimax QCD model \cite{lord-amstat-1971}, and hence also in terms of solving \eqref{prob:Pollak}, among all rules that are stopping rules for the sequence $\{V(\mathbb{X}(m))\}$.

-If the pre-change matrix $\mathbf{\Sigma}_0$ is unknown and not diagonal, then we have an unknown pre-change parameter in the QCD problem based on $\{V(\mathbb{X}(m))\}$.
-Below we establish conditions on the matrix $\mathbf{\Sigma}_0$ which guarantee that the GLR stopping rule remains approximately optimal.
+If the pre-change matrix $\mathbf{\Sigma}_0$ is unknown and not diagonal, then the pre-change distribution $f_V^{0}$ depends on an unknown scalar parameter.
+Below we establish conditions on the matrix $\mathbf{\Sigma}_0$ which guarantee that the GLR stopping rule remains approximately optimal, in the sense that the mean time to false alarm and mean time to detect are within a constant scaling factor of the values of the optimal QCD decision rule.
 This is achieved by analyzing the performance of the GLR test under mis-specification of the pre-change distribution.